 David and his wife Cynthia were both charged with the crime, based on Mann’s identification and a broken window that appeared to be broken from inside the home.
-The forensic analysis would later prove that the glass was broken from outside the home.
+Forensic analysis would later prove that the glass was broken from outside the home.

 Cook County Circuit Court Judge Richard A. Neville granted a direct verdict of not guilty for Cynthia Dowaliby in the Dowaliby’s 1990 murder trial, stating that there was no credible evidence against her, but Neville allowed David’s case to go to the jury.
 The only additional evidence against David was the identification made by the “nose-witness.”
 The jury found David Dowaliby guilty of murder.